bartdebever/GD7/Portfolio/content/post/generic-asset-pack/index.md

 The following code snippit is an easy implementation of an event firing class.
-This snippit is taken from [Unitycoder.com](https://i0.wp.com/unitycoder.com/blog/wp-content/uploads/2015/01/events_delegates.jpg?fit=680%2C400&ssl=1), for the record, I do not recommend such an easy implementation and anything in the created prototype will be more build out than this.
+This snippit is taken from [Unitycoder.com](https://i0.wp.com/unitycoder.com/blog/wp-content/uploads/2015/01/events_delegates.jpg?fit=680%2C400&ssl=1), for the record, I do not recommend such an easy implementation and anything in the created prototype will be further developed than this.

 ```cs
 public class FireEvent